Olena Bilosiuk: Personal life

 Olena was born in Legnica, Poland, but she spent her childhood in Velyka Berezovytsia near Ternopil, Ukraine.
 Her family had to move because her father was a military officer.

 She graduated from Ternopil Volodymyr Hnatyuk National Pedagogical University, where she studied physical training and sports.
 Now she is a Ph.D. student at Lviv State University of Physical Culture.

 Pidhrushna married Oleksiy Kayda on 26 May 2013.
 Kayda is a member of Verkhovna Rada (Ukraine's parliament) for the party Svoboda.
-According to Pidhrushna her husband was attacked in December 2013 by "provocateurs" during the Euromaidan demonstrations.
+According to Pidhrushna, her husband was attacked in December 2013 by "provocateurs" during the Euromaidan demonstrations.
 In October 2016 she declared that they divorced.

 During the awarding ceremony after her victory in the women's relay in Hochfilzen on 8 December 2013, she and other Ukrainian biathletes shouted "For Maidan".
 Pidhrushna gained at a news conference after her women's relay victory at the 2014 Winter Olympics a minute's silence in memory of the people who died in Kyiv in the February 2014 Euromaidan riots.

+In summer 2021 Pidhrushna married the second time, with former Ukrainian cross-country skier Ivan Bilosiuk, but in January 2025 she declared that they divorced.